hcientist/OnlinePythonTutor/v5-unity/README.txt

   npm install webpack -g
   npm install webpack-dev-server -g

+  [you might need to install webpack locally (without the -g) ... weird]

 If you run: webpack-dev-server --progress --colors

 then your code will automatically recompile and be refreshed here: